cromlyngames/pbta_hacks/Shogun_World.md

 * Is unity more important than honour?

 ## Principles
 ### World
 * sprinkle evocative details everywhere
 * make the world seem real
 * build a bigger world through play
-* look at npcs and your ideas through crosshairs
+* look at npcs and your ideas at sword-point
 * name everyone, make everyone human
 * always introduce someone by their clan before any other detail
 ### Player Characters
 * create interesting dilemmas not interesting plots
 * address yourself to the characters not players
 * ask provocative questions and build on the answers
 * be a fan of the players characters
 * sometimes, reflect a question back upon the players
 ### Gm Moves
 * make your move but misdirect
 * make your move, but never speak its name
 * Think off screen too
 * always ask yourself if an npc action is honourable.
 Justify it